 If you’re interested in Oxfordshire gardens and garden design, then why don’t you join us or come to one of our events to find out more?

-We are affiliated to the national Association of Gardens Trusts, and in 2011 we hosted the AGT annual conference at Worcester College, Oxford.
+We are affiliated to the Gardens Trust, and in 2011 we hosted the annual conference at Worcester College, Oxford.

 What we do